frutiger/epoxy/README.md

 # epoxy

 A suite of idiomatic, cross-platform, zero-cost C++17 libraries to bind to embedder APIs for modern dynamically typed runtimes.
+The suite also includes `epoxy`, a library of helper facilities that ease the burden of writing converters, adapters and marshallers for using these runtimes.

 Each library has a corresponding program indicating idiomatic usage in the `examples` directory that reads a program from standard input and prints the